Photo Cred: (1) | Updated: 5/21/2019

 Of course, these are not the only benefits, but are the most profound effects that reading can have on the human condition.
 It’s a little ridiculous as to how beneficial reading really is and how it helps make you a more rounded individual.
 For me, it aids me in comprehending and understanding the world I inhabit, while at the same time providing me with answers to life’s greatest questions.
-It’s easily one of the most useful skills that one can use on a day-to-day basis, but in an age of social networking, is left to die amongst the desert of old fashioned ways of doing things.
+It’s easily one of the most useful skills that one can use on a day-to-day basis.
+But in an age of social networking, it has been left to die out with each new generation.

 Admittedly, I’m not one to talk because I too neglect the power of reading.
 Yet because it’s a new year I have made a promise to myself and to others to read at the very least 10 books.
 Not just any ten books though, but specifically these 10 books:

 - Till We Have Faces by C.S.
 Lewis

 - My Utmost For His Highest by Oswald Chambers

 - The Real Kosher Jesus by Michael L. Brown

 - Why Suffering by Ravi Zacharias & Vince Vitale

 - Against the Flow by John C. Lennox